amitlzkpa/ArchiveableUserData/README.md

 Build and install the plugin.
 Run `LoadData`.
 This will serialize and load instances of `DynLoadTestClass` into the test object.
 Save and close file.
-Delete the class file for `DynLoadTestClass` and build again.
+Delete/rename the class file for `DynLoadTestClass` and build again.
+You may have to resolve some broken references by commenting them out.
 Run `ReadData`.
 This will read the file assembly for `DynLoadTestClass` from the object and dynamically load its instances.

 ## Issues